-After seventeen years of touring, I-taweh independently composed, produced, and launched his debut album “Overload” under his label Tap Nat Muzik.
-Selections from the Overload album have received significant airplay on stations in Jamaica.
-The single “Overload” was a 2011-2012 hit, reaching #1 on the Hot 102 FM chart.
-In the U.S.A. the album has been very well-received at traditional reggae radio, college and syndicated programs.
-Overload was selected as part of the Direct TV cable network’s menu of reggae for regular rotation.
+After seventeen years of touring, I-taweh independently composed, produced and launched his debut album Overload, and released it under his own label Tap Nat Muzik.
+The album and the Overload single received significant airplay on stations in Jamaica and became a 2011-2012 hits, reaching #1 on Richie B’s Reggae Chart.
+In the U.S. the Overload album was very well received at traditional reggae radio, college and syndicated programs, and was selected as part of the Direct TV cable network’s menu of reggae material for regular rotation.
 Overload has become popular with people of all ages, and continues to be a cultural anthem for the struggle for liberation.
 Roger Steffens stated, “I-taweh has produced a roots album for the 21st century, combining a modern interpretation of all that is good and instructive and honest about the music of the Golden Age of Reggae”.